chenpanliao/negative-density-regulated-contest-performance/README.md

 This project includes the raw data of the research article 'Negative density-regulated contest performance promotes conflict resolution in a tree lizard' by Hsu et al.

-Data are in the file `negative-density-regulated-contest-performance.ods`.
+Data are in the file `negative-density-regulated-contest-performance.ods` (a OpenDocument spreadsheet).
+Download and open it by using spreadsheet software (e.g. Microsoft Office Excel, Libreoffice Calc)

 # Content